kanutron/AssistantAI/README.md

 For instance, if only `text` is required by the prompt, the user must have selected text for the prompt to be usable.

-If the prompt is limited to `syntax`, the current buffer must be from that required syntax.
+If the prompt is limited to `syntax` (i.e.: Python), the current buffer must be from that required syntax.

 Available prompts out of the box with AssistantAI includes the following.